-Our reef restoration programs have evolved greatly since our first coral nursery in 2007.
+Our reef restoration programs have significantly evolved since our first coral nursery in 2007.
 We take an ecosystem approach to restoration, which means that we take a holistic approach, focusing on the long-term sustainability and adaptability of the ecosystem rather than just trying to add more corals into areas where they will not survive.
-This approach has proven successful, as detailed in this 2020 independent analysis of our reef restoration techniques following more than 10 years of our concentrated efforts.
+This approach has proven successful, as detailed in this 2020 independent analysis of our reef restoration techniques following more than ten years of our concentrated efforts.

 Coral reefs are rapidly declining worldwide, and we are reaching the tipping points that could lead to the complete loss of their ecological and economic function by 2050.